 - Comparison to similar products from your portfolio.
 If you have already developed something with comparable functionality, take the past experiences into account.

 - External expertise.
-You can always hire a team who will provide you with a detailed plan.
+You can always hire a team that will provide you with a detailed plan.
 Also, there is no shame in asking for help from your partners.
 If they have experience in a particular type of development, it will be helpful to learn about it.